Jaiendiran/PP_9.-Social-Feed/Info.md

 * Noticed a preferences sync issue during logoff.
 (Not clear)
 * The app loads all the posts, but it should be optimized to load the posts based on the options and pagination.
 (Solved)
 * For the option 'All', the posts were not loading as expected and throwing error at the page 7.
 (Solved)
 * While trying to select a text on a post it selects and click the post.
+(Solved)
 * Found that all the filter are saving together if any one filter got updated.
+(Solved)